 Tinted lenses and overlays are promoted by over 7,000 educators trained by the Irlen Institute, which is why they’re called Irlen lenses/filters.
 In 1983 Helen Irlen proposed (without publication) the existence of “scotopic sensitivity syndrome,” which supposedly causes affected people to have visual distortions when reading.
 “60 Minutes” and other news programs immediately did stories on this “breakthrough,” and word spread like wildfire.
 The Irlen Institute estimates that almost half of people with dyslexia have scotopic sensitivity syndrome—a syndrome for the existence of which there still is no credible published evidence.
 Irlen lenses/filters are the supposed treatment for this “syndrome.”

-On the contrary, carefully controlled studies have been done demonstrating that these filters have no beneficial effect on dyslexia or other reading disorders.
-The latest: Irlen Colored Overlays Do Not Alleviate Reading Difficulties, by Ritchie et al, in Pediatrics Vol. 128 No. 4, October 2011.
+On the contrary, carefully controlled studies have been done demonstrating that these filters have no beneficial effect on dyslexia or other reading disorders, including: Irlen Colored Overlays Do Not Alleviate Reading Difficulties, by Ritchie et al, in Pediatrics Vol. 128 No. 4, October 2011.
 The best, most objective evidence currently indicates that any “benefit” to struggling readers from Irlen lenses/filters is placebo effect.

 Dr. Young has no financial interest in any dyslexia evaluation or remediation program, method, or company, including Lexercise.